SciNim/bio/README.md

 How to get/read the docs
 ========================

-With the nimble tool, as easy as typing in the root of the repo:
+With the nimble tool, type at the root of the repo:

     $ nimble repodocs